 The Medicines Act 1968 restricts who can supply medicinal products to patients; only a registered retail pharmacy is permitted to supply non General Sales List (GSL) medicines, i.e. Pharmacy only medicines (P) and Prescription Only Medicines (POM).
+Doctors are also allowed to supply medicinal products to their own patients.
 If a wholesaler were to supply direct to patients this would be classed as a retail transaction and would not be permitted.
-However there are two exceptions, one where the patient has an immediate need for the medicine (e.g. out of hours supply) and where the doctor administers the medicine themselves (e.g. flu vaccine).
-In fact the NHS (General Medical Services Contracts) Regulations 2004 Part 4 52 (2) states that a GMS contractor may provide to a patient any drug, medicine or appliance, not being a Scheduled drug, which he or she personally administers or applies to that patient.
-Therefore it would be acceptable for a contractor working under the GMS regulations to supply a drug, medicine or appliance which is being administered to a patient, for example a nurse supplying a dressing which they are going to personally apply.
-More information is available in an FAQ from The Pharmaceutical Services Negotiating Committee (PSNC).
-Although this FAQ has now been archived and some of the terms used are no longer relevant (e.g. PCT) it contains some useful information and is available here: archive.psnc.org.uk/pages/pct_direct_supply_of_medicines_and_appliances_html
+However, there are two exceptions, one where the patient has an immediate need for the medicine (e.g. out of hours supply) and where the doctor administers the medicine themselves (e.g. flu vaccine).
+The NHS (General Medical Services Contracts) Regulations 2004 Part 4 52 (2) states that a GMS contractor may provide to a patient any drug, medicine or appliance, not being a Scheduled drug, which he or she personally administers or applies to that patient.
+Therefore, it would be acceptable for a contractor working under the GMS regulations to supply a drug, medicine or appliance which is being administered to a patient, for example a nurse supplying a dressing that they are going to personally apply.10